pierreguillot/Camomile/README.md

 For the first step, you can compile the *libpd-osx-multi* from the project *libpd.xcodeproj* located in the *libpd* folder (don't forget to change the destination folder).
 Then you can compile all the targets of the the project *Camomile.xcodeproj* located in *Builds/MacOSX*.
 If you want the Fx version of the plugin, you must change the configuration to *ReleaseFx* or *DebugFx*.

 - Command Line
- At the root of this directory, you can run the two following commands
+ At the root of this directory, you can do the two following commands
 ```
 xcodebuild -project libpd/libpd.xcodeproj -target libpd-osx-multi -configuration Release ONLY_ACTIVE_ARCH=NO CONFIGURATION_BUILD_DIR="./libs" | egrep -A 5 "(error|warning):"
 xcodebuild -project Builds/MacOSX/Camomile.xcodeproj -configuration Release